10800NAT Graduate Certificate in Developmental Trauma

 The qualification presents participants with the knowledge and skills to respond to the needs of children and young people affected by the cumulative developmental and neurobiological harm caused by abuse and violence.
 It also provides the basis for participants to learn how to implement creative, consistent and multi-systemic responses to traumatised children, young people, and their carers and family.
 This course has been consistently highly evaluated by the participant groups.

-More information about the 10800NAT Graduate Certificate in Developmental Trauma can be found in the course brochure.
+More information about the 10800NAT Graduate Certificate in Developmental Trauma can be found in the course brochure for Melbourne, Sydney, Adelaide, Darwin and Launceston intakes.
+For the Broome intake, please see the following course brochure.

 How will the course be delivered?